jesstingley17/zero-render-inc/FINAL_SETUP.md

 ## Summary

 - ✅ `hub.zero-render.com` → **Starlight Hyperlift Manager** (keep as is)
-- ✅ `blog.zero-render.com` → **HubSpot** (new CNAME record)
+- ✅ `blog.zero-render.com` → **HubSpot** (new CNAME record in Spaceship)
-- ✅ Cloudflare Transform Rule for `blog.zero-render.com` (add header)
+- ⚠️ **Header configuration needed** - Spaceship may not support adding headers directly
 - ✅ Code updated to use `blog.zero-render.com`
-- ✅ HubSpot will auto-validate (no manual config usually needed)
+- ✅ Middleware included (may need additional proxy layer)

 ## Next Steps

-1. ✅ Add the DNS CNAME record for `blog.zero-render.com` → `hubspot.com`
+1. ✅ Add the DNS CNAME record in Spaceship: `blog.zero-render.com` → `hubspot.com`
-2. ✅ Create the Cloudflare Transform Rule (add `X-HS-Public-Host` header)
+2. ⚠️ **Configure header addition** - Choose one of the options above (Cloudflare, middleware test, or proxy service)
 3. ⏳ Wait for DNS propagation (24-48 hours)
 4. ✅ Test the reverse proxy validation URL: `https://blog.zero-render.com/hubfs/hs-reverse-proxy-validation-test`
-5. ✅ HubSpot will automatically validate and recognize the reverse proxy
+5. ✅ If validation fails, you'll need to add a proxy layer that can modify headers
 6. ✅ Check that blog images load correctly from `blog.zero-render.com`

+## Important Note

+**The `X-HS-Public-Host` header is critical** - HubSpot requires it for reverse proxy validation.
+If Spaceship doesn't support adding custom headers, you'll need to:
+- Use Cloudflare (free) in front of your DNS, OR
+- Use a reverse proxy service, OR
+- Test if the Next.js middleware works (less likely to work for validation)

 That's it! 🎉